intershop/intershop-pwa/README.md

 After having cloned the project from the Git repository, open a command line in the project folder and run `npm install`.

 The project uses Angular CLI which has to be installed globally.
 Run `npm install -g @angular/cli` once to globally install Angular CLI on your development machine.
-Use `ng serve` to start up the development server.
+Use `ng serve --open` to start up the development server and open the progressive web app in your browser.

 The project can alternatively be run in production mode with `npm start`.